himanshunaidu/data512/data-512-homework_2/README.md

 ### Source Data

+- WikiPedia Category:Politicians

-- The Wikipedia [Category:Politicians](https://en.wikipedia.org/wiki/Category:Politicians_by_nationality) by nationality was crawled to generate a list of Wikipedia article pages about politicians from a wide range of countries.
+The Wikipedia [Category:Politicians](https://en.wikipedia.org/wiki/Category:Politicians_by_nationality) by nationality was crawled to generate a list of Wikipedia article pages about politicians from a wide range of countries.
 This data is in this repository as [politicians_by_country.AUG.2024.csv](./politicians_by_country_AUG.2024.csv).

+- Population Reference Bureau

-- The population data is available in CSV format as [population_by_country_AUG.2024.csv](./population_by_country_AUG.2024.csv) from the repository.
-This dataset was downloaded from the world population data sheet published by the Population Reference Bureau.
+The population data is available in CSV format as [population_by_country_AUG.2024.csv](./population_by_country_AUG.2024.csv) from the repository.
+This dataset was downloaded from the world population data sheet published by the [World Population Data Sheet](https://www.prb.org/international/indicator/population/table/).

+- ORES API

-- We're using a machine learning system called ORES (Objective Revision Evaluation Service) to estimate the quality of each article.
+We're using a machine learning system called ORES (Objective Revision Evaluation Service) to estimate the quality of each article.
 The article quality estimates are, from best to worst:
     - FA - Featured article
     - GA - Good article (also known as A-Class)
     - B - B-Class article